jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ---
-author: jaruizes
 layout: post
 title:  "Thoughts about Microfrontends"
-date: 2019-10-23 01:30
+date:   2019-10-23 14:30 +0300
-category : Microfrontends
-comments: false
-imagefeature: microfrontends/header.png
+image: "/images/microfrontends/header.png"
+description: "This post maybe is too long and I could write several posts but I considered a good option to write all I think about Microfrontend and MicroX architectures in just one post, like a book."
-tags:
+tags:   [Microfrontends]
-    - microservices
-    - microfrontends
 ---

 This post maybe is too long and I could write several posts but I considered a good option to write all I think about Microfrontend and MicroX architectures in just one post, like a book.
 This post is a "living-post"...